 How we adore making slime, and we love it even more when we get to play and explore with it.
 That love of all things slime led to this, the ultimate collection of slime recipes from A to Z!
 You’ll find at least one slime-filled idea for every letter of the alphabet.
 Sometimes, more than one!
+So many types of slime to choose from when you’re planning for the kids.

 Pick a letter and find your slime activity!
 This resource can come in handy when you’re looking for sensory activities to go along with a kindergarten or preschool theme.
 Or maybe you’re just looking to try something new with the kids.

-A to G Slime Recipes
+Types of Slime from A to G

 Apple Sparkle Slime – Sparkly apple slime perfect for an apple theme, or just because!
 Love that you can make it scented, too.